 AYRO vehicles provide the end user an environmentally friendly alternative to internal combustion engine vehicles (cars powered by gasoline or diesel oil), for light duty uses, including low-speed logistics, maintenance and cargo services, at a lower total cost.
-The majority of our sales are comprised of sales of our four-wheeled vehicle to Club Car, LLC ("Club Car"), through a strategic arrangement entered into in early 2019.
+The majority of our sales have historically been comprised of sales of AYRO 411 Fleet (as defined below) vehicles to Club Car, LLC ("Club Car").